 Expy: The "classic" version of the Princess of Moonbrooke looks suspiciously like a palette-swapped version of Nausicaa with slightly longer hair.
 This may explain the explicitly blonde redesign that popped up for the SNES remake.
 (The more recent artwork for the Wii compilation and related material opts for making her hair aggressively purple.)

 Get on the Boat: The series first.
 Which lets you explore the world, even returning to Alefgard!

-Giant Space Flea from Nowhere: Malroth (Sidoh in the Japanese version) has the unique distinction of being possibly the first in an RPG.
+Giant Space Flea from Nowhere: Malroth (Sidoh in the Japanese version.)
 In the original NES English translation, at least.
 Absolutely nothing in the entire game even hinted at his presence aside from a quest item called the Eye of Malroth.
 In the Japanese version and further English translations, Malroth is revealed to be the demonic god that Hargon worships.

 In the SFC/GBC versions, the Almost Dead Guy does mentions Hargon's master plan is to revive a demon god to destroy the world, but considering any further references to said demon god don't show up until when said demon god appears, it still feels like this trope.

 Hello, Insert Name Here: The Prince of Midenhall.
 The Prince of Cannock and the Princess of Moonbrooke have their names randomly selected from an internal list.
 You can rename them yourself after recruiting them by highlighting the save file and holding Left/Right + A.

 Jack of All Stats: In this case, it's NOT the main character who qualifies; it's the Prince of Cannock.

 Jumped at the Call: The Prince of Midenhall.
 Even shown literally jumping from his throne to listen to the Moonbrooke guard in the Japanese manual.